Poseidon's Gold

-Poseidon's Gold is a 1993 historical mystery crime novel by Lindsey Davis and the fifth installment of the Marcus Didius Falco Mysteries series.
+Poseidon's Gold is a 1993 historical mystery crime novel by Lindsey Davis and the fifth instalment of the Marcus Didius Falco Mysteries series.
 Set in Rome during AD 72, the novel stars Marcus Didius Falco, informer and imperial agent.
 The gold in the title refers to the treasure, taken by Falco's brother Festus for one of Festus' wild schemes and which now appears to have gone down with the ship, returning to Poseidon.

 Plot summary

-In Poseidon's Gold, Falco returns from a six-month mission to Germania Liberia, only to become embroiled in the after-effects of a scam by his now-deceased, older brother Festus.
+In Poseidon's Gold, Falco returns from a six-month mission to Germania Libera, only to become embroiled in the after-effects of a scam by his now-deceased, older brother Festus.
 The story recounts shipping scams, crooked antiques auctions, and hired thugs, all while Falco is trying to clear his family's name and sort out Festus' business dealings.